christroutner/trouts-blog/docs/dectur/2023-bod-goals.md

 The current BOD has made great strides in procuring a new business administrator this last year.
 We went from half-consensus of *not* having a business administrator, to allocating a budget for a business administrator next year.
 Interviews have begun with candidates, and HOA management companies are being researched.

-If I am elected to the board, I plan to make finding a new business administrator my number one priority.
+If I am elected to the board, my highest priority will be continuing the work the Board has started in finding a new business adminstrator.
 Currently the Board (through no fault of their own) is limited in their overall effectiveness because they are both trying to run the day-to-day administration of the organization as well as BOD-appropriate projects.

 ## 3. Legal Council

 DSCA has not had paid legal council for some time.
 With the recent discovery of new RCW rules, which potentially [conflict with our bylaws](http://localhost:3000/docs/dectur/dsca-governance-faq#how-are-dues-determined), we are in need of paid and dedicated legal council now more than ever.
 Every member needs to understand what the 'rules of the game' are.

-Obtaining legal council, and achieving clarity on some of the legal questions captured on this site, will be my second priority.
+Obtaining legal council, and achieving clarity on some of the legal questions captured on this site, will be my next highest priority.

 ## 4. What Are The Rules?